project-chip/connectedhomeip/docs/silabs/general/GATT.md

 # Using Simplicity Studio's GATT Configurator with Matter

-The Simplicity Studio Bluetooth GATT Configurator is an Advanced Configurator within the Simplicity Studio Project Configuration suite.
+The Simplicity Studio Bluetooth LE (BLE) GATT Configurator is an Advanced Configurator within the Simplicity Studio Project Configuration suite.
 For more information on using the
 [Simplicity Studio Project Configurator in Matter refer to this guide](./PINTOOL.md).